Stabl-Energy/rust-dns/temp-dir/Readme.md

 ## Features
 - Makes a directory in a system temporary directory
 - Recursively deletes the directory and its contents on drop
+- Deletes symbolic links and does not follow them.
 - Optional name prefix
 - Depends only on `std`
 - `forbid(unsafe_code)`